epoupon/fileshelter/README.md

 - Private link, used to remove the file or to check the download counter
 - Terms of service support
 - Multiple language support (english, french, german, russian)
+- Low memory requirement (the demo instance runs on a Raspberry Pi3B+, using less than 2% of total memory)

 Once the expiry date or the download limit is reached, the download is no longer available and the file is deleted.